Dund0n/C-sharp-introduction/README.md

 Discord: dund0n

-To be fair I rarely use discord, moist of the times are when I'm in call with my friends and we play together... but it's another way to contact me anyways
+To be fair I rarely use discord, most of the times are when I'm in call with my friends and we play together... but it's another way to contact me anyways